sahilutekar/llama_assistant/README.md

 To use the Llama Assistant, follow these steps:

 Clone the repository or download the Python script.

-    Run the script using the following command:python llama_assistant.py
+    Run the script using the following command  python llama_assistant.py